-To make ownership changes, sign in to capitalone360.com with your Customer Number/Saver ID (Username) and PIN, click on your account(s) and then click on the ‘Account Details’ tab.
+To make ownership changes, sign in to capitalone360.com, click on your account(s) and then click on the ‘Account Details’ tab.

 To register your account(s) in the name of a Revocable Living Trust, click on your account(s), go to the 'Forms' tab and complete the online registration Opens a new window process or complete the ‘Certification of Trust' form.
 Keep in mind:

 If you choose to fill out the ‘Certification of Trust Opens a new window’ form instead of registering online Opens a new window, you can return it along with any supporting documentation one of three ways:

 Please note, we are unable to register your account(s) as an Irrevocable Living Trust.

 Is there a limit to the number of accounts I can have with Capital One 360?

 Yes.
 There is a limit to how many accounts each Customer can have (don’t worry, we doubt you’ll even get close to it) with Capital One 360.
 You could be either a primary or joint account holder on a specific account and it would still count as one account.
 Here’s how it breaks down: